Table of Contents

 }

-Collections and Dictionaries
+Collections and dictionaries

 Stride supports ICollection and IDictionary classes for serialization.
 Note that only primitives and enums can be used as keys in dictionaries.

-Nested Serialization
+Nested serialization

 You can serialize any class marked with [DataContract] into the editor, including abstract classes or interfaces.
 The Stride Editor will search for types that match the interfaces or abstract classes, making them eligible for serialization.